Mild Sedation Dentistry | Relaxation Dentistry

 Different from Anesthesia

-Although sedation produces a relaxed state, it does not produce the same effect as anesthesia, which is used for most dental procedures.
+Although oral conscious sedation (often referred to as mild sedation) produces a relaxed state, it does not produce the same effect as anesthesia, which is used for most dental procedures.
 Patients will still require local anesthesia through injection to help reduce the pain of the procedure.
-Sedation simply helps relieve the nerves and anxiety that often accompany seeing a dentist.
-The anesthesia is usually injected after the patient is sedated to reduce anxiety about the actual injection.
+Mild sedation simply helps relieve the nerves and anxiety that often accompany seeing a dentist.
+The anesthesia is usually injected after the patient is sedated and relaxed to reduce anxiety about the actual injection.

 Many people are uneasy at just the thought of undergoing dental work.
-Sedation allows people to gain a sense of comfort about these often complex and lengthy procedures.
+Mild sedation allows people to gain a sense of comfort about these often complex and lengthy procedures.
 It may also influence some patients to undergo elective procedures that they may have been apprehensive about before.
-Sedation dentistry lets patients feel as though their lengthy procedures last for only a few minutes.
+Mild sedation / relaxation dentistry often lets many patients feel as though their lengthy procedures last for only a few minutes.

-Patients that benefit from sedation dentistry include those who:
+Patients that benefit from mild sedation dentistry include those who:

 - Have a low pain threshold